Kepmon/Kepmon/README.md

 ## 🎓 Currently learning
 ✓ Practicing **Vue.js** by making [this app](https://github.com/Kepmon/task-manager).
 ✓ Intending to learn **Nuxt 3** as soon as I finish writing the abovementioned app.
-Planning to do so just by writing another next app (learning by doing) since I already watched a crash course on the topic and I believe I'll be able to manage writing an app just with the docs.
+Planning to do so just by writing another app (learning by doing) since I already watched a crash course on the topic and I believe I'll be able to manage writing an app just with the docs.

 ## 💻 Tech Stack
 **1. Languages**